Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Results

 We now present the results of our investigation into the influence of DM on electron-degenerate WD-like cores of SAGB stars and its potential role in triggering electron-capture supernovae which forms neutron star remnants \citep{Jones_2019}.

-When the dark matter admixed ONeMg white-dwarf-like core of a SAGB star grows up to the EC threshold gravitational mass $M^*$ an ECSN will occur and, in the case of a ccECSN \citep{Jones_2019}, will form a dark matter admixed neutron star remnant.
-In our scenario we assume that during the collapse of the DAWD-like core into the remnant DANS both the total baryon number $N_B$ and the total dark matter particle number $N_D$ are conserved.
-In other words, we assume that no accretion or ejection of either ordinary matter and dark matter components occurs during the stellar transition \citep{Bombaci-Datta_2000}.
-Thus to quantify the DM content of both the DAWD-like core and the remnant DANS we define the dark matter number fraction as:
+When the DM admixed ONeMg white-dwarf-like core of a SAGB star grows up to the EC threshold gravitational mass $M^*$ an ECSN will occur and, in the case of a ccECSN \citep{Jones_2019}, will form a DM admixed neutron star remnant.
+In our scenario we assume that during the collapse of the DAWD-like core into the remnant DANS both the total baryon number $N_B$ and the total DM particle number $N_D$ are conserved.
+In other words, we assume that no accretion or ejection of either ordinary matter and DM components occurs during the stellar transition \citep{Bombaci-Datta_2000}.
+Thus to quantify the DM content of both the DAWD-like core and the remnant DANS we define the DM number fraction as:

 where $N_B$ and $N_D$ can be computed as